menabebawy1/github-tutorial/README.md

 5. Press on create new repository, then you will see in the top left corner SSH or HTTTPS; choose the SSH option.
 6. Then Scroll down untill you see this:
 ![screenshot](git remote.PNG)
+7. Copy the first line and paste it into your command line.
+This should clone your file.
+8. Copy the second line and paste it as well.
+Once this is done you should refresh your github and see your new changes.
+9. You are now done!!

 ---
 ## Repository Setup